SomeGuyWhoLovesCoding/FridayNightFunkin-ChartEditorProject/README.md

 # Friday Night Funkin - Chart Editor Project

-A revamped and well-optimized chart editor project, for FestivalV X FNF.
+A revamped and well-optimized chart editor project.
+When the project is finished, it'll be ported over to FestivalV X FNF as a revamped chart system.

-## What this chart editor project is
+## What the original Friday Night Funkin chart editor project was

 There were a couple major problems with psych's and vanilla's, and since the flixel ui library was used, the game's memory constantly increases due to the ui sprites being redrawn every frame.